Lifestyle Blogger

 Bulk-forming agents

 They consist of psyllium, methylcellulose, and calcium polycarbophil (FiberCon) (Metamucil).
-They take a day or so to start working but are effective forever.
+They take a day or so to start working, but their effectiveness is long-lasting.
 As instructed on the label, take these with lots of drinks.
 Stool softeners These drugs soften the consistency of the stool and mix with it to make it easier to pass.
-Look for items that include sodium docusate (Colace, Surfak). indigestion while travelling.
-Your body simply doesn't agree with some things.
-Your stomach might become upset while travelling, just like it would at home, and cause indigestion, which causes stomach pain, bloating, and heartburn.
+Look for items that include sodium docusate (Colace, Surfak). indigestion while traveling.
+Certain foods simply don't agree with your body.
+Your stomach might become upset while traveling, just like it would at home, and cause indigestion, which causes stomach pain, bloating, and heartburn.
 This could happen if you try the local cuisine or eat more than normal.

 How to prevent indigestion

-Try to limit your eating and drinking when travelling because it can throw off your regular eating and drinking schedule.
+Try to limit your eating and drinking when traveling because it can throw off your regular eating and drinking schedule.

 Watch how you drink.
 Don't overdo it because, for some people, even a single drink might start an episode.

-Depending on your symptoms, you may benefit from taking antacid tablets or liquids, upset-tummy medications like bismuth subsalicylate (Pepto-Bismol, Kaopectate), acid blockers for heartburn relief like omeprazole (Prilosec), lansoprazole (Prevacid), or H2 blockers like famotidine, or even a combination of these (Pepcid, Pepcid AC), a gas-relieving medication with simethicone, such as Gas-X. Contact your doctor if you need to use these treatments frequently for longer than a few weeks.
+Depending on your symptoms, you may benefit from taking antacid tablets or liquids, upset-tummy medications such as bismuth subsalicylate (Pepto-Bismol, Kaopectate), acid blockers for heartburn relief like omeprazole (Prilosec), lansoprazole (Prevacid), or H2 blockers like famotidine.
+You may also benefit from a combination of these medications such as Pepcid, Pepcid AC, or a gas-relieving medication like Gas-X. Contact your doctor if you need to use these treatments frequently for longer than a few weeks.

 Photo by Alex Azabache from Pexels